Watermelon nutrition: glycemic index, calories, net carbs, diets

 According to Harvard Health Publishing, a raw watermelon has a GI of 76±4 (8).

-Another study has shown different numbers for a GI of a watermelon.
+Another study has shown different numbers for the GI of a watermelon.
 They found red-fleshed seedless watermelon to have a GI of 51±2.
 Red-fleshed seeded watermelon has a slightly lower GI of 48±1, with yellow-fleshed watermelon having an even lower GI of 47±2.
 This study has shown no difference between the GI of a red-fleshed seedless watermelon and the juice extracted from it.
 (9)

 A watermelon’s glycemic index can be high or low, depending on the maturity stage, fiber and fat content, processing and treatment of the sample, and other factors.